 The Antenna Pattern Reciprocity field in the initiator’s DMG Capabilities element equals one

-The uplink MIMO phase is shown in Figure 102 and consists of three subphases, namely, an MU-MIMO BF setup subphase, an MU-MIMO BF training subphase and an MU-MIMO selection subphase.
+The reciprocal MIMO phase is shown in Figure 102 and consists of three subphases, namely, an MU-MIMO BF setup subphase, an MU-MIMO BF training subphase and an MU-MIMO selection subphase.
 Each subphase shall be separated by MBIFS.

-Based on the feedback from the SISO phase, in the uplink MU-MIMO BF setup subphase the initiator may exclude some responders from the following uplink MU-MIMO BF training subphase.
-This might happen if the multiuser interference the responders are expected to suffer due to MU-MIMO transmission is negligible or if they do not support the uplink MIMO BF training subphase.
-If all of the responders are excluded from the following uplink MU-MIMO BF training subphase, this subphase is not present in the uplink MIMO phase.
+Based on the feedback from the SISO phase, in the reciprocal MU-MIMO BF setup subphase the initiator may exclude some responders from the following reciprocal MU-MIMO BF training subphase.
+This might happen if the multiuser interference the responders are expected to suffer due to MU-MIMO transmission is negligible or if they do not support the reciprocal MU-MIMO BF training subphase.
+If all of the responders are excluded from the following reciprocal MU-MIMO BF training subphase, this subphase is not present in the reciprocal MIMO phase.

-In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame with the SU/MU field set to 0 and the DL/UL MU-MIMO Phase field set to 0 to each responder in the MU group.
-In case of channel aggregation, the Aggregation Requested field in each MIMO BF Setup frame should be set to 1.
+In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame (see 9.6.22.4) with the SU/MU field set to 1 and the Non-reciprocal/Reciprocal MIMO Phase field set to 1 to each responder in the MU group.
+In case of channel aggregation, the Channel Aggregation Requested field in each MIMO BF Setup frame should be set to 1.
 The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders in the MU group…

 The initiator shall initiate an MU-MIMO BF training subphase a MBIFS following the transmission of the MIMO BF Setup frame.
-In the MU-MIMO BF training subphase, the initiator shall transmit a MIMO BF Poll frame with the Poll Type field set to 1 to each remaining responder in the MU group.
+In the MU-MIMO BF training subphase, the initiator shall transmit a MIMO BF Poll frame (see 9.6.22.5) with the Poll Type field set to 1 to each remaining responder in the MU group.
 Each MIMO BF Poll frame should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG control modulation class. …

 …

 The initiator shall initiate the MU-MIMO BF selection subphase an MBIFS following reception of the EDMG BRP RX/TX packet with the BRP CDOWN field equal to 0 from the last responder in the MU group.
-In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frame with the MU-MIMO Transmission Configuration Type set to 0 to each responder in the MU group. …
+In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frame (see 9.6.22.7) with the MU-MIMO Transmission Configuration Type set to 1 to each responder in the MU group. …

 Replace Figure 102 by the following figure and modify the figure title (CID 1244, 2006):

-Figure 102—The uplink MIMO phase of MU-MIMO beamforming
+Figure 102—The reciprocal MIMO phase of MU-MIMO beamforming